BLKNeko/LC-HookGun/README.md

 # Changelog
 - V 1.0.0 Posted
+- V 1.1.1 Added pull function for the HookGun, probably fixed the shoot failing bug and added price configuration
+- V 1.3.2 Added additional configurations for the mod, including cooldown and energy cost settings.
+The hook tip now functions as a visual cooldown tracker.
+Adjusted the gun position slightly for a better fit in hand.

 # Donations
 - Please remember that this mod is FREE and will always be.
 I made it hoping that you would enjoy and have fun!